 Iceland’s mountainous interior is off-limits throughout the winter months.
 It’s crisscrossed by F-roads, but in winter they are impassable in bad weather and often blocked by heavy snowfalls.
-Come late June (or even July if routes are especially muddy or boggy), these notorious roads become accessible by car for the short summer period.
+Come late June (or even July if routes are especially muddy or boggy), these notorious roads become accessible with a 4WD for the short summer period.

 In any case, you’ll appreciate having a 4x4 and for the most challenging parts of the F-road network, plus a high clearance vehicle is compulsory in most cases.
 In places, you’ll have to ford streams and tackle some heavily potholed terrain, so driving on F-roads isn’t for everyone.
 If you’re daunted by such driving, take a tour instead.